wp-plugins/jquery-colorbox/readme.txt

 For all images in a post or page, the same CSS class is added.
 All images with the same CSS class are grouped.

 == Changelog ==

+= 1.3.1 =
+* changed include calls for Colorbox JavaScript and CSS to version 1.3.6
+* optimized modification of the_content

 = 1.3 =
 * jQuery-Colorbox won't add Colorbox functionality to images that have the CSS class "colorbox-off"